-From Anna on November 17th, 2008 in General Remodel
+From Dean Dowd on November 17, 2008 in General Remodel

 A home renovation project can be a big undertaking, and the key to its success is the performance of your contractor.
 You actually end up placing a lot of trust in your contractor, making it very crucial to hire the right one.
 You can protect yourself initially by only requesting estimates from prescreened contractors, but it helps to know what they are accountable for if things do go wrong.

 Obtaining a complete and signed contract is the key for any future recourse.
 Be sure your contract clearly states what you expect from you contractor (i.e. timeline, cost of time and materials, and what happens if an unexpected problem arises.)

 - If you have a valid contract, your contractor will be liable for any mistakes they make that cause more expense.

 - If their subcontractors perform bad work, it is the contractors responsibility to have the work corrected.
 There should be no additional cost to you because you entrusted the contractor to hire the right subcontractor in the first place.

 - Other issues will undoubtedly arise, such as the wrong parts being ordered.
 You may suffer the additional time it takes for replacement, but again there should be no additional cost to you.